Skip to Main Content Skip to Footer Content

 Sump pumps help safeguard your home and prevent water damage that could lead to other issues.
 Here are some benefits of having a sump pump in your home:

-- Prevents mold growth: Sump pumps prevent water and moisture from entering your basement, decreasing the likelihood of water damage that could lead to mold and mildew.
+• Prevents mold growth: A sump pump for home use prevents water and moisture from entering your basement, decreasing the likelihood of water damage that could lead to mold and mildew.

 4 Types of Sump Pumps

-To ensure optimal protection against flooding, it’s recommended to install both a primary and backup sump pump.
-The most common types of sump pumps include:
+To ensure optimal protection against flooding, installing both a primary and backup sump pump at home is recommended.
+The most common types of sump pumps for home and business use include:

 1. Submersible sump pump